apache/druid/committer_readme.md

      configuration options, emitted metric names, HTTP endpoint paths and parameters that are added or changed in the PR.
 If they are not listed, ask the PR author to update the PR description.

-     - **`Incompatible`** - for changes that may change the behaviour of Druid clusters if a new version of Druid with the subject change is rolled out, unless some server or query configurations are altered, or break Druid extensions on the source level because extensions API is changed.
-See examples above, in the section describing the `Design Review` tag.
+     - **`Incompatible`** - for changes that alter public API elements (@PublicApi or @ExtensionPoint), runtime configuration options, emitted metric names, HTTP endpoint behavior, or server behavior in some way that affects one of the following:

+        - Ability to do a rolling update [as documented](http://druid.io/docs/latest/operations/rolling-updates.html) without needing any modifications to server configurations or query workload.
+        - Ability to roll back a Druid cluster to a prior version.
+        - Ability to continue using old Druid extensions without recompiling them.

+     Note that no matter what, we must support the ability to do a rolling update somehow (even if some special care is needed), and the ability to roll back to at least the immediate prior Druid version.
+If a change makes either one of these impossible then it should be re-designed.

      All `Incompatible` PRs should be tagged `Design Review` too, but not vice versa: some `Design Review` issues, proposals and PRs may not be `Incompatible`.